 I guess the major problem I have is that the game is WAY too easy.
-Now, this is the part were a voice from the audience shouts “It’s a kids’ game, dumbass!” and I put up both hands in a signal for peace and to hear me out.
+[It's a kid's game, dumbass! - a reader] Now hear me out.
 Yes, it’s a kids’ game.
 But I don’t know why developers got the idea that games for children needed to be so simple and so boring that they were barely games at all.
 I’ll guess the audience for this game is about 3-5 years old.
 When I was 4, I was playing Pitfall.
 There’s videos on YouTube of 5 year old kids who are better at Guitar Hero than I ever will be.
 Unless this game’s going for the cutthroat 1-2 year old gaming demographic, then it’s too fucking easy.
 What do I mean?
 Well, how about the fact that the game plays itself?

 No, I’m serious.
 Turn the game on, don’t touch the controller.
 In about two seconds, Barney will dance and maybe instruct you to press a button when you get near a present.
 In four seconds, he’ll start walking himself to that level’s exit.
 I thought this was the attract mode, because I kept pressing buttons to get myself out of this and into the game.
 But this is the game!
 At any point, you can hold a direction to take over and guide Barney yourself, or press a button for magic (though he’ll still walk on his own).
 You’ll have get involved to deploy magic because Barney won’t automatically find the tykes.
 Otherwise, kick back and let Barney handle all the difficult level-navigating for you!
 Just don’t make the mistake of leaving the game unattended, because you’ll have to march that fucker right back to where you left off.
 And remember that you can’t press Start to pause, because Start is just the same as every other button, and results only in Barney blowing you a kiss after meandering into two levels later.
 Kiss my black ass, Barney.